wfernandes/eden/README.md

-# redis-benchmark
+# Eden

-This was meant to test redis write performance in clustered mode.
+Contains tools that help test other stuff.